Magnesium alloy: Designation

-Magnesium alloys names are often given by two letters following by two numbers.
-Letters tell main alloying elements (A = aluminium, Z = zinc, M = manganese, S = silicon).
-Numbers indicate respective nominal compositions of main alloying elements.
-Marking AZ91 for example conveys magnesium alloy with roughly 9 weight percent aluminium and 1 weight percent zinc.
+By ASTM specification B951-11(2018), magnesium alloys are represented by two letters followed by two, three, or four numbers and a serial letter.
+Letters tell main alloying elements as per the table at the right.
+Numbers indicate respective integer compositions of main alloying elements, from most to least abundant.
+The serial letter is chosen arbitrarily in order to disambiguate between two alloys with the same designation.
+Marking AZ91A for example conveys magnesium alloy with roughly 9 weight percent aluminium (between 8.6 and 9.4) and 1 weight percent zinc (between 0.6 and 1.4), and the final A means it was the first alloy with this composition at the time of registration.
 Exact composition should be confirmed from reference standards.

-The designation system for magnesium alloys is not as well standardized as in the case of steels or aluminium alloys; most producers follow a system using one or two prefix letters, two or three numerals, and a suffix letter.
-The prefix letters designate the two principal alloying metals according to the following format developed in ASTM specification B275, as shown in the table at right.

 Aluminium, zinc, zirconium, and thorium promote precipitation hardening: manganese improves corrosion resistance; and tin improves castability.
 Aluminium is the most common alloying element.
 The numerals correspond to the rounded-off percentage of the two main alloy elements, proceeding alphabetically as compositions become standard.
-Temper designation is much the same as in the case of aluminium.
-Using –F, -O, -H1, -T4, -T5, and –T6.
+Temper nonstandard designation is usually much the same as in the case of aluminium: using –F, -O, -H1, -T4, -T5, and –T6.